Assessment and Attainment FAQ

 Source: Look at vs National (2015) and Haringey

-How did our Pupil Premium children do?
+How did our Pupil Premium children do in 2016?

 PP children end KS2 did well in comparison to non –PP outperforming non-PP in KS2 (combined R,W,M) 47% at National expected level vs 42%.
 PP children were therefore only 6% below National average for all pupils combined.